NEVER (professional wrestling): NEVER.1

 The first NEVER event was held on August 24, 2010, in Tokyo at Shin-Kiba 1st Ring.
 The event featured five matches, which involved six outsiders; Taishi Takizawa from Kaientai Dojo, Kazuhiro Tamura from Style-E, Yusuke Kodama from Smash, Shinobu from 666 and freelancers Osamu Namiguchi and Madoka.
 The opening match of the event featured the professional wrestling debut of Hiromu Takahashi.

 NEVER.2

 The second NEVER event was held on September 16, 2010, in Osaka at the Sekaikan theater.
 The event featured five matches, which involved five outsiders; Takuya Tomakomai from Dragon Gate, Daisuke Harada and Tadasuke from Osaka Pro Wrestling and freelancers Yohei Nakajima and Yosuke Takii.

 NEVER.3

 The third NEVER event was held on October 8, 2010, in Tokyo at Shin-Kiba 1st Ring.
-The event featured six matches, which involved seven outsiders; Keisuke Ishii from DDT Pro-Wrestling, Keita Yano from Battlarts, Shinobu from 666, Kaji Tomato and Taishi Takizawa from Kaientai Dojo and freelancers Daisuke Sasaki and Madoka.
+The event featured six matches, which involved seven outsiders; Keisuke Ishii from DDT Pro-Wrestling, Keita Yano from Battlarts, Shinobu from 666, Tomato Kaji and Taishi Takizawa from Kaientai Dojo and freelancers Daisuke Sasaki and Madoka.